-Assignment Descriptions Practice & Participation Your grade for practice and participation will come from three sources: class activities and Points Possible % of Final Grade 25% preparation assignments, peer evaluation of participation, and instructor evaluation of participation.
-Class Activities & Preparation Assignments Part of class time each week will be spent applying the concepts and skills you are learning.
+Assignment Descriptions Points Possible % of Final Grade ractice & Participation our grade for practice and participation will come from three sources: class activities and reparation assignments, peer evaluation of participation, and instructor evaluation of articipation.
+125 25% Class Activities & Preparation Assignments Part of class time each week will be spent applying the concepts and skills you are learning.
 This interactive process requires your active and thoughtful participation in class activities, small and large group discussions, and group work.
 Individual and group participation is a vital part of learning and will be highly emphasized in this course.
 To earn these points, there will be an individual or group in-class activity or discussion to be completed almost every day of class and there may be online materials you will be asked to complete outside of class.
-You will have the opportunity to earn approximately 5 participation points through application activities each week, although some activities will be worth more participation points depending on their length and quality.
-100 20% Peer Evaluation & Instructor Evaluation Your participation grade will take into consideration many factors.
-Both your teammates and the instructor will evaluate your participation in class based on the following factors: O Attendance/Punctuality - Consistently coming to class and arriving on time Professionalism - Contributing to a constructive and respectful learning environment for yourself and your classmates Collaboration - Cooperating with your peers and contributing to quality group work Participation/Effort - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities Reliability/Communication - Turning in all course work and communicating with your instructor 25 5%
+You will have the opportunity to earn approximately 5-10 participation points through application activities each week, although some activities will be worth more participation points depending on their length and quality.
+100 20% Instructor and Peer Evaluation Your participation grade will take into consideration many factors.
+Both your teammates and the instructor will evaluate your participation in class based on the following factors: Attendance/Punctuality - Consistently coming to class and arriving on time Professionalism - Contributing to a constructive and respectful learning environment for yourself and your classmates Collaboration - Cooperating with your peers and contributing to quality group work Participation/Effort - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities Reliability/Communication - Turning in all course work and communicating with your instructor 25 5% uizzes & Exams 200 40%

-Quiz zes & Exams 175 35% Quizzes 75 15% Short quizzes will be given at the start of class approximately once a week.
-You will take 11 quizzes total worth 5 points each and will be allowed to drop your lowest quiz score for a total of 50 points.
+Quiz zes & Exams 200 40% Individual and Team Quizzes 73.5 14.7% Short quizzes will be given at the start of class approximately once a week.
+You will take 9 quizzes total worth 7 points each and will be allowed to drop your two lowest quiz scores for a total of 49 points.
 You should be prepared to answer specific questions about what you have been assigned to prepare for class (e.g., course readings, videos, etc.).
 You are allowed to bring one 8.5 x 11 page (one side only) of original hand written notes to use on each quiz.
 Following individual quizzes, you will work together with your teammates to complete the same quiz as a team.
-Team quizzes are worth 2.5 points each , and you will be allowed to drop your lowest team quiz score, for a total of 25 points.
-Case Analysis Exams 100 20% There are 3 case analysis exams in this class where you will apply what you are learning to common academic situations.
-You will be presented with case studies about a student's learning experience.
-You should be prepared to diagnose any problems, evaluate the effectiveness of the strategies chosen to overcome the problems, and propose alternate solutions in an in-class essay.
+Team quizzes are worth 3.5 points each, and you will be allowed to drop your two lowest team quiz score, for a total of 24.5 points.
+Exams 126.5 25.3% There are 3 exams in this class where you will apply what you are learning to common academic situations.
+Each exam will ask you to respond to a case study where you analyze a student's problems with learning and use of strategies.
+You will also respond to multiple choice questions over content covered in class and the textbook.